lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 To get the most out of this tutorial, I'd recommend you have:

  * Java installed on your machine
+ * Basic Kotlin language understanding
+ * You've opened a terminal before and can change directory
  * IntelliJ, or your IDE of choice installed
  * Your favourite beverage to hand